Floki678/Language-translator/README.md

 # LANGUAGE TRANSLATOR

-Using encoder decoder neural net architecture to translate french to english
+Using encoder decoder RNN model to tokenize input text in English language and translate it into French.
+Encoder model to generate a thought vector and passing the thought vector to decoder model.
+Thought vector providing initial state to GRU units used in the decoder which computes equivalent word tokens in another language.

 ## FILE DESCRIPTION